BaoqianWang/VirtualizationOnJetsonTX2/README.md

 # Virtualization (KVM and Docker) on the JetsonTX2
 Implementation of KVM and Docker on Jetson TX2

-Link for Ubuntu Sever ISO file : https://drive.google.com/open?id=1o6Y36ol_DhKj1wSARgPS9W3c_gh7Z_oR

 Instructions to implement KVM and Docker on Jetson TX2 are contained in files "KVM on Jetson TX2.pdf" and "Docker on Jetson TX2.pdf" respectively.
+For the KVM, here is the link for Ubuntu Sever ISO file : https://drive.google.com/open?id=1o6Y36ol_DhKj1wSARgPS9W3c_gh7Z_oR

 ## Paper citation

-Below are the two papers comparing performance of KVM and Docker, if you found they are helpful, please consider citing them:
+Below are the two papers comparing performance of KVM and Docker on the Jetson TX2, if you found they are helpful, please consider citing them:

 Conference verison:
 <pre>